 As a residence of James IV, V and VI and Mary, Queen of Scots, the Palace of Holyroodhouse was witness to many important events during the Renaissance and Reformation in Scotland.
 Designed to support curriculum coursework, these sessions can be ...
 Read more about Renaissance and Reformation

 Buckingham palace is the London home of Her Majesty Queen Elizabeth II and the headquarters of the British monarchy.
 A visit to the State Rooms at Buckingham Palace is a unique experience, combining history, an art collection and a working palace. ...
 Read more about Self-guided visit to Buckingham Palace

 Students will work with freelance artists to examine and draw from still life through the paintings and works of art displayed in Painting Paradise: The Art of the Garden.
 The workshop will enable students to engage with examples of still ...
 Read more about Still Life: Drawing skills workshop

 Join our storyteller and follow the adventures of Maggie, a servant ghost, to discover the stories and secrets of the Palace.
 This storytelling session offers a fun and unique opportunity for younger pupils to find out about the kings and queens who ...
 Read more about Storytelling at the Palace

-NEW FOR 2014-15 This guided walk of the Castle’s open spaces is an exciting way for children to examine Windsor’s battlements, arrow loops and towers and see for themselves the advantages of building a castle on a hill.
-Through role ...
+NEW FOR 2015 This guided walk of the Castle’s open spaces is an exciting way for children to examine Windsor’s battlements, arrow loops and towers and see for themselves the advantages of building a castle on a hill.
+Through role play ...
 Read more about Walk, talk and chalk

 Was armour heavy and hard to move around in?
 What did it take to be a medieval knight?
 What's the word for an armour shoe?
 Pupils learn fascinating facts about armour worn by kings, princes and knights, and discover how and why it evolved from ...
 Read more about Was armour heavy?
 Let's find out....